Inclusive Pedagogy

 In addition to Inclusive Pedagogy events designed specifically for faculty, we also offer collaborative workshops aimed at bringing educators and students together to discuss inclusive teaching and learning at Vassar.

-The LTRC offers support to anyone currently teaching through a variety of opportunities provided by the Director of Inclusive Pedagogy.
-Faculty and instructors are welcome to participate in workshops and events that support ways of developing inclusive teaching practices in community with fellow colleagues, and to explore Teaching Tips addressing a variety of topics related to inclusive pedagogy.
+The LTRC offers support to anyone currently teaching through a variety of opportunities.
+Faculty and instructors are welcome to explore Teaching Tips addressing a variety of topics related to inclusive pedagogy.

 As practitioners of inclusive pedagogy, faculty are also invited to take part in various cohort experiences: